Skip to main content

 Kull: The Talons of Deep Time review

-eBook by Francesco Dimitri Cover by Alex Horley (aka Alessandro Orlandelli) Illustrations by Patrick Zircher?
-From Titan Books, Heroic Signatures & Conan Properties International LLC Spoilers!
+eBook by Francesco Dimitri Cover by Alex Horley (aka Alessandro Orlandelli) Illustrations by Patrick Zircher From Titan Books, Heroic Signatures & Conan Properties International LLC Spoilers!
 Spoilers!
 The hills of Zalgara, cloud river, a small riparian village appears out of thin air.
 King Kull the Conqueror and Brule the Spear-Slayer meet with village chief Elspeth Thrace.
 They spend the night exploring the novel village.
 The stars in the firmament start swirling.
 Kull and Brule spot a future, possible version/reflection of Kull as an elderly man with a woman.
 The old couple explodes into water, showering Kull.
 Kull and Brule see an older Kull stuffing his face... obese, angry, sad and alone.
 The vision turns into mist.
 Kull and Brule witness an alternate rendition of Kull's past, they see a young Kull and his girlfriend Elpis, dead, murdered by five thieves.
-Kull vividly recalls that, as a youth, he had killed all five of the robbers and that Elpis ...
+Kull vividly recalls that, as a youth, he had killed all five of the robbers and that Elpis h...

 Conan: Spawn of the Serpent God review